 Some protein intake levels are outlined below for reference.

-- The Estimated Average Requirement is 0.68g/kg body weight for men to prevent protein related deficiencies and 0.6g/kg body weight for women.
-For a woman with 35% body fat, this equates to 0.92g/kg LBM as a minimum protein intake.
+- The Estimated Average Requirement is 0.68g/kg body weight for men to prevent protein-related deficiencies and 0.6g/kg body weight for women.
+A woman with 35% body fat equates to 0.92 g/kg LBM as a minimum protein intake.
 These standard values are in the context of someone eating a standard diet where they would typically be getting plenty of glucose from carbohydrates and are not particularly active and protein requirements may be higher where someone is active and using some protein for glucose via gluconeogenesis.